');

 About Black Mountain, NC

-Black Mountain is a small community in North Carolina with a population of 8,462 residents.
-The median household income is $70,041 per year, which is above the national average.
-The median age in Black Mountain is 60.6 years.
+Black Mountain is a small town located in North Carolina with a population of 8,462 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,041 per year, which is 7% below the national median of $75,149.
+The median age of 60.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Black Mountain, NC